grantj-re3/HandyIctDoco/linux-software/howtoRealignExistingPartition.md

 the result before doing (applying) it.

-Note 2: After applying an operation, it appears that gparted changes the selected partition from the one being processed to the last one. **This might have disasterous consequences if you do not notice and apply an operation to the wrong partition.**
+Note 2: After applying an operation, it appears that gparted changes the selected partition from the one being processed to the last partition. **This might have disasterous consequences if you do not notice and apply an operation to the wrong partition.**

+Instructions:

 - Start gparted from the menu or command line
 ```
 # In my case, the target partition was on physical disk /dev/sdc.
-# You should use your own device, /dev/sdX (where X= a or b or c or...
+# You should use your own device, /dev/sdX (where X= a or b or c or...)

 gparted /dev/sdc &
 ```
 - Click on the target partition row (in my case /dev/sdc9) to select it.